migueravila/SimpleFox/README.md

 > This userstyle was made for a keyboard centered usage, like Tilling Window Manager users or just cool people that loves them! 🤖
 In this section I show you some cool shortcuts you can use with this theme for a better experience

-- `Alt` You can acces to the global menu for an extended options you need
+- `Alt` You can access to the global menu for an extended options you need
-- `Ctrl + L` It focuses on the URLBar, very useful for quick searches and bookmarks usage
+- `Ctrl + L` focuses on the URLBar, very useful for quick searches and bookmarks usage
-- `Ctrl + B` It shows you the Bookmarks / History Bar
+- `Ctrl + B` shows you the Bookmarks / History Bar
 - `Ctrl + T` Opens a new Tab
 - `Ctrl + W` Closes a Tab
-- `Ctrl + Shift + T` Re-opens a tab that you just close
+- `Ctrl + Shift + T` Re-opens a tab that you just closed
 - `Ctrl + R` Refresh the page you're on
 - `Ctrl + Shift + A` Quick open for Add-Ons